Lemon Crinkle Cookies Recipe

 Our Lemon Crinkle Cookies Recipe is moist and tender on the inside, with a pop of citrus flavor from fresh lemon juice and zest.
 Some recipes call for lemon extract, yet we feel this gives the cookies a “boxed” flavor.

-On the outside, these lemon crinkle cookies are lightly crisp, with a thick speckling of powdered sugar over the surface.
+These lemon crinkle cookies are lightly crisp on the outside, with a thick speckling of powdered sugar over the surface.